EugeneTolstikhin/eugenetolstikhin.github.io/Projects/BowlingScore_POC/Readme.md

 ***What does this mean for this project:***
 Logging of Backup/Restore class should not depend on the specific logging way but only on the Logger interface.
 Each class should not depend on the low level of Backup/Restore implementation, but only on their interfaces

+# DRY - Don't repeat yourself
+It's better to avoid using the duplication of the code.
+The solution proposes to encapsulate the dupicated code into, e.g. function, and use it whenever it is needed.

+# KISS - Keep it simple, stupid
+All the code should be intuitively undrstandable.
+All functions should be as simple as possible, not to add extra complexity without any reasons.

 # Design patterns

 ## MVC (Model-View-Controller)